LRZ-CXS-Teaching/Julia26-course/hands-on/S2/plotting_and_fitting.md

 Create some random data from some polynomial, say order three, and fit all polynomials of orders zero to four to it.

 ### Bayes Curve Fitting -Tutorial (Turing, FlexiChains)
 Bayes model (curve) fitting relies on the Bayes inference process (model -> parameter prior probability, data (likelihood) -> posterior).
-Look e.g. E. T. Jayes, "Probability - The Logic of Science", for a imho very good overview (but Bayes literature is vast).
+Look e.g. E. T. Jayes, "Probability - The Logic of Science", for a imho very good overview (but literature on Bayesianismis vast).

 After a posterior is obtained, it is usually analized using MCMC (Markov Chain Monte-Carlo) methods in order to obtain the expected parameters of the posterior distribution.
 (Mean values are minimizing the uncertainties as utility function -> Jaynes).
 Alternatively, one can also maximize the posterior wrt. to the fit parameters.